Conscious Out-of-Body Experiences (Astral Travel / Projection)

 - You look down on your physical body and feel intense emotional upheaval as attempts are made to resuscitate it.
 Emotions are greatly intensified when the emotional body is free from the dampening effect of the dense physical body.

-- You realise that you still have a body, but one of a very different nature to the physical body you have temporarily left behind.
+- You realize that you still have a body, but one of a very different nature from the physical body you have temporarily left behind.
 The emotional body can fly, pass through solid matter and visit non-physical worlds.

 The life review is often described as being more vivid and real than the original events were.
 This is because our feelings and emotions are greatly intensified in the emotional world.
 People often describe being able to sense the other person’s perspective in addition to their own.
 This is because our emotional bodies perceive every emotional thought-form that passes through them, but most of them are too subtle to make themselves known to the physical waking consciousness.
 However, the memories remain in the subconscious and can easily be recalled in the out-of-body state.
 This enables the events to be relived with an added “dimension”.